Executive Director, CFRE

 Cheryl has lived in Nevada County for more than 20 years.
 She most recently served as Chief Communications Officer for Western Sierra Medical Clinic, which tripled its number of health centers during her tenure.
 Before Western Sierra, Cheryl’s career includes working for the California Forest Products Commission, with an influential Washington, D.C., public policy research institute, for United Way of America and at a major Madison Avenue firm where she received the Silver Anvil Award, the Public Relations Society of America’s highest honor.
 Early in her career, she worked for ABC TV’s “Good Morning America.”
 She serves on the Sierra Nevada Memorial Hospital Community Advisory Panel, and previously on the board of directors for the Center for Nonprofit Leadership and NCTV.
 Cheryl is a professional tennis instructor.
 She graduated from the University of Georgia with a Bachelor’s degree in Journalism.

-Friendship Club Program Manager
+Friendship Club Program Director

 Chelsy is a 2010 alumnus of The Friendship Club who brings that experience to youth to help them through their adolescent years.
 She joined The Friendship Club staff in 2016 and is one of the facilitators of the after-school meetings.
 Chelsy’s passion is to teach elementary school students and hopes to become a teacher in Nevada County.
 Chelsy graduated from Chico State University with a Bachelor’s degree in Liberal Studies with a minor in Child Development.
 Chelsy also earned a multiple subject teaching credential.
-Chelsy loves to camp and adventure in the mountains with her husband and two dogs, Shadow and Jeep.
+Chelsy loves to camp and adventure in the mountains with her husband and dogs, Shadow, Jeep and Fox.

 Emma supports the Bright Futures for Youth team as the “go-to” person for administrative, program and fund development assistance.
 Emma grew up in Nevada County.
 Prior to joining Bright Futures, she worked with NEO assisting with marketing and fund development.
 Emma graduated from Willamette University with her Bachelor’s degree in English.